eschercloudai/baski/README.md

 placed.

 # TODO
-* Create all option to allow whole process
-* Make scanning a separate binary instead of packaging it in here - started process here by separating out building, scanning & publishing
 * Make this work for more than just Openstack so that it's more useful to the community around the Kubernetes Image Builder?
+* Remove dependency on GitHub Pages in the publish section - have this generate an artifact instead
+* Fail on CVE critical discovery and remove any uploaded image
+* Create all option to allow whole process?

 # License